Eduardo-DM/Eduardo-DM/README.md

 There are three projects at this moment but number will grow in coming weeks.

-The first wave will be several mini-projects showing something cool ideas and skills.
+The first wave will be several mini-projects showing some cool ideas and skills.

-The second wave will be two projects one using UIKit and other one using SwiftUI.
+The second wave will be two projects, one using UIKit and other one using SwiftUI.

 ## List of projects: